 The best way to prevent mosquitoborne diseases, including JE, is to avoid mosquito bites (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods).

-One JE vaccine is licensed and available in the United States—an inactivated Vero cell culture–derived vaccine, Ixiaro (Table 3-06).
-Ixiaro is manufactured by Valneva Scotland Limited and distributed by Novartis Vaccines.
+One JE vaccine is licensed and available in the United States—an inactivated Vero cell culture– derived vaccine, Ixiaro (Table 3-06).
+Ixiaro is manufactured by Valneva Scotland Limited and distributed in the United States by VaxServe (a Sanofi Pasteur company).
 It was approved in March 2009 for use in people aged ≥17 years and in May 2013 for use in children aged 2 months through 16 years.
 Other inactivated and live attenuated JE vaccines are manufactured and used in other countries but are not licensed for use in the United States.

 When making recommendations regarding the use of JE vaccine for travelers, clinicians must weigh the overall low risk of travel-associated JE, the high rate of death and disability when JE occurs, the low probability of serious adverse events after immunization, and the cost of the vaccine.
 Evaluation of a traveler’s risk should take into account the planned itinerary, including travel location, duration, activities, and seasonal patterns of disease in the areas to be visited (Table 3-07).
 The data in the table should be interpreted cautiously, because JE virus transmission activity varies within countries and from year to year.

 The Advisory Committee on Immunization Practices recommends JE vaccine for travelers who plan to spend ≥1 month in endemic areas during the JE virus transmission season.
 This includes long-term travelers, recurrent travelers, or expatriates who will be based in urban areas but are likely to visit endemic rural or agricultural areas during a high-risk period of JE virus transmission.
 Vaccine should also be considered for the following: